maplibre/maplibre/VOTING_MEMBERS.md

 ### I would like to be nominated

-If you are not a Voting Member but would like to become one, find someone who is on the voting member list (see below) and ask them if they can nominate you.
+If you are not a Voting Member but would like to become one, find someone who is on the Voting Member list (see below) and ask them if they can nominate you.

 ## List of Voting Members